-- Library materials are available to students and staff Monday-Friday from 8:45 AM- 8:00 PM and on Saturday from 9:00 AM- 5:00 PM - Library materials may not be taken off NYFA premises without proper checkout.
-DVDs/Blu-rays may be viewed anytime during school hours at the viewing stations in the Reading Room or on a school computer - Library patrons must present their NYFA ID badge or driver's license/passport when checking out library materials

-- Students may check out DVDs/Blu-rays for a three-day period, screenplays for a seven-day period and books for two weeks.
+- Library materials are available to students and staff Monday-Friday from 9:00 AM-6:00 PM - Library materials may not be taken off NYFA premises without proper checkout.
+DVDs/Blu-rays may be viewed anytime during school hours at the viewing stations in the Reading Room or on a school computer - Library patrons must present their NYFA ID badge or driver's license/passport when checking out library materials - Students may check out DVDs/Blu-rays for a three-day period, screenplays for a seven-day period and books for two weeks.
 Items may be renewed via email at library@nyfa.edu - Course reserve books will either be available as "Library Use Only" items or as three-day checkout items.
-Course reserve DVDs/Blurays will either be available as "Library Use Only" items or as one-day checkout items.
+Course reserve DVDs/Blu-rays will either be available as "Library Use Only" items or as one-day checkout items.